TheGoodFella/magnum460Blend/README.md

 # magnum460Blend
 #

-A Blender project about the 3D models of the gun Magnum 460
+A Blender project about a 3D model of the gun Magnum 460